alex-bellon/wikipedia/README.md

 - [Russell's Teapot](https://en.wikipedia.org/wiki/Russell%27s_teapot) - an analogy to illustrate that the philosophic burden of proof lies upon a person making unfalsifiable claims, rather than shifting the burden of disproof to others.
 He wrote that if he were to assert, without offering proof, that a teapot, too small to be seen by telescopes, orbits the Sun somewhere in space between the Earth and Mars, he could not expect anyone to believe him solely because his assertion could not be proven wrong.
 - [Social Gadfly](https://en.wikipedia.org/wiki/Social_gadfly) -  a person who interferes with the status quo of a society or community by posing novel, potentially upsetting questions, usually directed at authorities.
 - [Qualia](https://en.wikipedia.org/wiki/Qualia) - individual instances of subjective, conscious experience.
+- [Wabi-sabi](https://en.wikipedia.org/wiki/Wabi-sabi) - a world view centered on the acceptance of transience and imperfection.
+The aesthetic is sometimes described as one of appreciating beauty that is "imperfect, impermanent, and incomplete" in nature.

 ## Puzzles/Thought Experiments
 - [Ant on a rubber rope](https://en.wikipedia.org/wiki/Ant_on_a_rubber_rope) - An ant starts to crawl along a taut rubber rope 1 km long at a speed of 1 cm per second (relative to the rubber it is crawling on).
 At the same time, the rope starts to stretch uniformly by 1 km per second, so that after 1 second it is 2  km long, after 2 seconds it is 3 km long, etc. Will the ant ever reach the end of the rope?